thesquaredev/website-staging/src/pages/company/1-hero.md

 ##
 template: default
 component: hero
-heading:  Our mission is to build the trust, between lenders and borrowers, from the ground up.
+heading: We use beyond state of the art technology to improve peoples' lives
-description: We are a diverse team of youth and experience, that uses data science with Open Banking (PSD2) to build predictive analytics solutions for all.
+description: Our technologies are used to make steps towards a better era and a better future for all
-image: bright-yellow-brick.jpg
+image: chart-data.jpg
 btnTxt: ''
 btnUrl: ''
 ---